Immerse Your Senses

 Open the door to The Robot’s Room for an immersive peek into the daily ritual of a working robot.
 See what they see, smell what they smell, hear what they hear, feel what they feel, eat what they eat.

-I’ve been lucky enough to be collaborating with some extremely talented individuals to bring The Robot’s Room concept to life: Charlotte Lane (Costume Design/Set Design), Kit Webster (Lighting Design), Nick Ennis (Sound Scape) and Natalie Kalkbrenner (Choreography).
+I’ve been lucky enough to be collaborating with some extremely creative companies and talented individuals to bring The Robot’s Room concept to life: Charlotte Lane (Costume Design/Set Design), Kit Webster (Lighting Design), Nick Ennis (Sound Scape) and Natalie Kalkbrenner (Choreography).

 Sensory Underground runs for 4 weeks in August.
 For more information and booking details go to Sensory Underground @ Fed Square